JCU Legal Studies Conference

-As part of the annual Professionals Week celebrations, coordinated by Hays Recruitment, The College of Business, Law and Governance hosts a networking function for our students studying Accounting, Economics, Event Management, Human Resources Management, Law and Marketing.
+The College of Business, Law and Governance hosts a networking function for Townsville and Cairns Industry and JCU Business and Commerce Students.
 This event is an opportunity for our business and law students to hear from, and network with, professionals working in those areas and JCU alumni, in order to build connections within their chosen industries.

 Inquiries to A/Prof Taha Chaiechi, the General Chair for BEMAS: firstname.lastname@example.org